'Solving' Fast Fashion Isn't A Plus-Size Responsibility

 Making our style sustainable is more important than ever.
-While the average consumer may be changing their shopping habits from cheap and cheerful to ecological and more expensive, those of us without the budget to do so are often penalised in the press – just see the vitriol aimed at people lined up outside Primark when non-essential shops opened this month.
+While the average consumer may be changing their shopping habits from cheap and cheerful to ecological and more expensive, those of us without the budget to do so are often penalized in the press.
 We all know that sustainable fashion has a class issue, but for the plus-size shopper, it's a problem compounded even more so by the fact that eco-conscious clothing doesn’t come in a size fat.

+There are practical business reasons for independent brands being unable to supply a full size range — from fit testing to surplus stock, journalist Jake Hall discussed these barriers with Birdsong co-founder Sophie Slater ahead of the radical brand's pre-order launch — but affordability or size inclusion are facts rarely brought up in campaigns for sustainable fashion.
+On Instagram, this hits plus-size influencers even harder: many are criticized and called out more often for working with fast fashion brands than their thin counterparts.

 Advertisement